Piglacquer/dan-and-biff-git-collabo/README.md

 Patrick - You should remove a file other than index.html.

 Dan - You should edit an HTML file.
 Add a recipe that you like using lists.

-Patrick -
+Patrick - You should create a new directory.
+Move at least one file into that directory.

 Dan -